aurora-opensource/au/docs/tutorial/101-quantity-makers.md

 a similar approach for our time _in seconds_.

 This strategy _works_, in the sense that it can prevent unit errors, but it's labor intensive and error prone.
+The naming suffixes provide hints, but enforcement is basically on the honor system.
 Consider a function we might want to call:

 ```cpp
 double average_speed_mps(double length_m, double time_s);